bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### Timing Parameters

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "NumberOfVolumesDiscardedByScanner": "RECOMMENDED",
-      "NumberOfVolumesDiscardedByUser": "RECOMMENDED",
-      "DelayTime": "RECOMMENDED",
-      "AcquisitionDuration": 'RECOMMENDED, but REQUIRED for sequences that are described with the `VolumeTiming` field and that do not have the `SliceTiming` field set to allow for accurate calculation of "acquisition time"', "DelayAfterTrigger": "RECOMMENDED",
-   }
-) }}
+{{ MACROS___make_sidecar_table("func.MRIFuncTimingParameters") }}

 The following table recapitulates the different ways that specific fields have to be populated for functional sequences.
 Note that all these options can be